Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 You’ll See Plenty of Other Hikers

-Due to the trail being one of the most popular in the world, you’ll meet a lot of people along the way from across the globe.
-It can be exciting to make new friends and experience this journey with many others.
-If you’re expecting to enjoy a peaceful walk by yourself in the mountains, this isn’t the trek to do it on.
+Since this trail is one of the most popular in the world, you'll meet people from all over the globe.
+It can be exciting to make new friends and share this experience with many other travelers.
+However, you should be prepared to share the path with several groups along the way.

 To Learn a Lot of History

-Along the trail you’ll visit some incredible archaeological sites where your knowledgeable guide will teach you all about the area.
-They’ll also give you plenty of information as you walk, so be prepared to learn a lot about our ancestors.
+Along the route, you’ll visit impressive archaeological sites where your expert guide will teach you all about the area and Inca history.
+You’ll also receive plenty of information as you walk, so get ready to learn more about our ancestors and their extraordinary civilization.

 See Some Wonderful Scenery